-l, ,
+l,

-promise that I will do my best to keep our school a safe and caring place.
-This means that I will:
+that I will do my best to k keep our school a safe and caring place.
+This

 1. Treat everyone with kindness and respect.

-2. Resolve disagreements with other stud ents peacefully.
+2. Resolve disagreements with other students peacefully.

-3. Never tease, hurt, name-call, or bully another student.
+3. · · · · · · · · · · · · · · · · · · ·

+4.

-4. Refuse to join in if I see someone else being bullied.
+5. Ask for help from an adult if I am bullied or see someone else being bullied.

-5.

-bullied.

-Read, si gn, remove this page, and return to sc l hool.
+Read, si ign, remove this page, a nd return to school.

 Date:

-Dato

-Student's s Signature Grade
+Student s Signature Grade

-Students s Signature Grade
+Student 's Signature Grade

-Student's s Signature Grade
+Student 's Signature Grade

-Students s Signature Grade
+Student s Signature Grade

-Students s Signature Grade
+Student s Signature Grade

-Student's s Signature Grade
+Student s Signature Grade